FarmDyn/documentation/docs/methodology/risk.md

 being conditioned on the decisions in the root node (which itself depends on all follow up scenarios).

-9. Example of a reduced tree
+:   Figure 9: Example of a reduced tree.
 Source: Own illustration

 The example can also help to understand better some core symbols used in the code and relations in the SP extension.
 The nodes remaining in the